amaan-ahmad/bpit-corona-2020/README.md

-# bpit-corona-2020
+# coronafinalwebsite
-First website draft for corona.
+This is the final website